nvdla/doc/doc/ias/unit_description.rst

 -  Rubik unit does an inverse operation to Winograd channel-extended data cube.

--  After second HW-layer, output data cube is expected result.
+-  After the second HW-layer, the output data cube is formated as per the expected result.

 Convolution with Image Input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NVDLA support convolution with image data.
+NVDLA supports convolution with image data with a special mode to
+improve MAC utilization.
 Here image data could be a
 part or whole image surface.
 However, NVDLA can only support it for
 direct convolution. **DC**, **Winograd and deconvolution layer cannot
 use pixel formats**.
-Besides, multi-batch option is not supported for
+Multi-batch option is also not supported for
 image input.

 Comparing to DC, image input case has some difference: